-Criminal Trial Of Opioid Peddling Drug Company Execs Goes To The Jury
+Criminal Trial Of Opioid-Peddling Drug Company Execs Goes To The Jury

 On the witness stand last month, Burlakoff admitted to bribing doctors and testified to purposefully targeting unscrupulous doctors known for liberally prescribing opioids.
 "Pill mills, for us, meant dollars," Burlakoff said.
 "It was not run the other way.
 It was run to the pill mills."

 He appeared briefly in a music video Insys sales reps made about getting patients on the highest dose possible.
-Burlakoff testified that he's discussed the bribery strategy with Kapoor and was only following his guidance.
+Burlakoff testified that he had discussed the bribery strategy with Kapoor and was only following his guidance.

-But both federal prosecutors and defense attorneys agree that Burlakoff repeated lied to investigators and possibly in his testimony.
+But both federal prosecutors and defense attorneys agree that Burlakoff repeatedly lied to investigators and possibly in his testimony.

 Prosecutors argued that Burlakoff's behavior was further evidence against Kapoor.
-"Would you hire him as your V.P. of sales?"
+"Would you hire him as your VP of sales?"
 Yeager asked the jurors during his closing arguments.
 "You saw him.
 Would you put him in charge of a sales strategy?"

 Kapoor's attorneys argued this same behavior demonstrated that the government's case was weak.
 "Why else would you cut a deal with that guy?
 They didn't have enough evidence otherwise," Wilkinson said. "[Burlakoff] was the one.
 Every road — of bad conduct, of bad action — leads back to him."

-After 10 weeks of testimony, dozens of witnesses, and thousands of documents of evidence, the trial of John Kapoor and his co-defendants has been turned over to the jury.
+After 10 weeks of testimony, dozens of witnesses, and thousands of documents of evidence, the trial of Kapoor and his co-defendants has been turned over to the jury.